alf-faren/Delirium_Data/README.md

 From this we can tell that Guardian is favored within the trade leagues and not the solo self found leagues.

+# Conclusion

+### The top picked class
 While going through the data, it clearly depicts that the favored class of Delirium is Templar and the favored Ascendancy is Guardian.

+### The level range where players mostly die at
+Within the hardcore leagues, the most deaths occur from levels 93 to 97.